 This free printable pack includes Library Checklist, Scrambled Word Activity, Writing Prompts, Coloring Pages and Card Template, and Valentine Themed Notebook Pages (Elementary, Middle School) 11 pages.

-Be sure to bake some holiday cupcakes and set aside some time from your normal homeschool studies to enjoy some books and activities to make the day fun.
-Kids love learning about and celebrating holidays all year long.Share this:
+Be sure to bake some holiday cookies or cupcakes together, and set aside some time from your normal homeschool studies to enjoy some books and activities to make the day fun.
+Kids of all ages love learning about and celebrating holidays all year long.Share this: